jenny0741/MechaCar_Statistical_Analysis/README.md

 Performing a t-test on the entire lot, the p-value > 0.05, indicating that the correlation is not significant and the null hypothesis cannot be rejected.
 Based on the t-value, there is a small confidence level, which means that there is a possibility of rejecting the null.
 In this case, a small confidence level indicated accepting the null hypothesis.

+When evaluating the results from individual lots, the p-value for lots 1 and 2 fail to reject the null hypothesis, while the p-value for lot 3 rejects the null hypothesis.
+The confidence levels for lots 1 and 2 are smaller than the confidence level of lot 3.

 ### Study Design: MechaCar vs Competition